The BSO was founded in 1981 as a result of the Music 81 Project of the Victorian Government, and was the successor of the Bendigo Concert Orchestra.

 The orchestra occupies a key space in the musical life of the City of Greater Bendigo, with the Mayor of Bendigo as Patron.

-The BSO is an amateur community Orchestra which rehearses weekly during school term times, and puts on at least 3 public concerts per year.
+The BSO is an amateur community Orchestra which rehearses weekly during school term times, and performs at least 3 public concerts per year.
 Please contact us if you are interested in joining; we are currently welcoming new string players.

-Tickets: Adults $25, Concession $20, Secondary students $10, Primary School children and younger Free.
-Tickets will only be available at the door.
+Tickets: Adults $25, Concession $20, Secondary Students $10, Primary School aged children and younger are Free.

 - City of Greater Bendigo Community Grants Program.